alveskt/CSV-to-Cards/frontend/README.md

 ## Functionality

 - **Reading Files**: The application can read and parse CSV files containing basketball player information.
+No data validation or treatment has been applied, so the data must be in the correct format (string, string, number, boolean), and there must be no commas in the file.
 - **Data Display**: Player information is displayed in cards, with each card showing unique details based on the specifics of each player from the CSV file.
 - **Card Management**: Users can add, edit, and delete cards.
 Changes are managed through props, allowing updates to be reflected across components.
 - **Styling**: Components are styled based on the selected team, providing a customized look and feel.